ChukwumaChukwuma/enyimba_Ai/README.md

 Market Understanding: Shows a good understanding of e-commerce but lacks specifics.
 Scalability and Sustainability: Mentions scalability and the importance of reinvestment for growth.

-# Second stage of Response 1*: Without Enyimba language self-play:
+# Second stage of Response 1*: Without Enyimba language self-play.
+Iterations and revisions:

-# Second stage of Response 1*: With Enyimba language self-play: Updated RL Strategy:
+# Second stage of Response 1*: With Enyimba language self-play: updated_rl_strategy.py:

 Based on the previous strategy and new information provided, here is my updated approach: